 Students with SEND are assigned an LSO Key worker and a Learning Support Teacher Key Worker who meet with them regularly to discuss academic progress and emotional wellbeing.
 The school's Pastoral System also provides support for students in school.
 Heads of School work closely with Learning Support to ensure students' needs are being met.
 The Learning Support Faculty runs a daily Lunch Club, Reflection time and Gardening Club.
-The School Nurse visits fortnightly and operates a drop in lunch time session as well as timetabled liaison with students.
+The School Nurse, or Pastoral Support Worker can also be involved with student's wellbeing.

 The provision for students with Medical or Physical needs includes a dedicated Medical Officer who is responsible for medications in school.
 This is in line with the school's policy on Supporting Students with Medical Needs in School.
 Students can be offered alternative changing areas for PE with support if necessary.
+A student with a medical condition will only be placed on the SEND Support Register if appropriate to do so and only after consultation with the parent/carer.